 The dog attack victim was attacked when he tried to climb over a fence to get into his family's backyard.
 He was rushed to Children's Hospital in Denver, where he remains in critical condition.
 The dog attack victim was bitten on his head, face, throat, chest, arms and legs.
 Neighbors who fought away the dogs said one dog appeared to be gnawing on the boy's neck, as if they were eating him.
 El Paso County animal control says it will continue to help with domestic animal issues, but not with Colorado wildlife problems.

 The neighbors said the fourth-grader returned home from school just after 3 p.m. and couldn't get in the locked front door so he tried the side gate to the backyard.
 As he jumped over the wooden fence, they heard him scream, they said.
 Animal and carcass removal services in El Paso County is dedicated to helping Colorado and Colorado Springs.

 "We looked over (the) fence and three of them were just literally attacking this little boy and he was calling (the dogs) by their names, but they wouldn't let go of him," said neighbor Trish Millard.
 One neighbor grabbed a bat, and two others, wielding large sticks, started yelling to distract the dogs, who had the boy in their jaws.
 Neighbor Mike Brushell said the dogs didn't let go until he and others got about 10 feet away.
 El Paso County animal services in El Paso, Colorado, declined to comment on the matter.

-Remember, for a dog/cat problem, call (719) 473-1741, and if you need wildlife removal service in El Paso County, call A All Animal Control of Colorado Springs: (719) 635-5808.
+Remember, for a dog/cat problem, call (719) 473-1741, and if you need wildlife removal service in El Paso County, call Animal Control Specialist LLC: 719-207-8090.